 Sunday School For All Ages

 The church is given the task to make disciples.
 Christian discipleship involves training believers from belief to maturity.
 We seek to learn about God’s character, his redemptive acts throughout history, and his commands for his people from his Word.
 Each class is designed to the needs of each generation.
-There are three tracks for adult Sunday school classes: a theological class, biblical class, and a practical class.

 Our Spring Sunday School Electives